Can Queen Elizabeth Choose Who Follows Her To The Throne?

 Public opinion for Prince Charles severely wavered in the 1990s due to various scandals relating to Princess Diana, and many have wondered if Queen Elizabeth may simply skip over her eldest son and give the crown to Prince William, next in line for the throne after Charles.

 But is Queen Elizabeth allowed to bestow the crown on the family member of her own choosing?
-Even the Queen is expected to adhere to royal protocol, and that includes who sits on the throne…and when, according to Cheat Sheet.
+Even the Queen is expected to adhere to royal protocol, and that includes who sits on the throne and when, according to Cheat Sheet.

 While the Queen is actually exempt from a great many British laws, the rules of royal succession are very rigid.
 Succession is fixed.
 That means that no matter what happens, or what the British people themselves may want, the Queen is obligated to follow the established line of succession.